kyprifog/ballista/README.md

 ## Overview

 Ballista is a distributed compute platform primarily implemented in Rust, using Apache Arrow as the memory model.
-It is built on an architecture that allows other programming languages to be supported as first-class citizens.
+It is built on an architecture that allows other programming languages to be supported as first-class citizens without paying a penalty for serialization costs.

 The foundational technologies in Ballista are:

-- **Apache Arrow** memory model and compute kernels for efficient processing of data.
+- [Apache Arrow](https://arrow.apache.org/) memory model and compute kernels for efficient processing of data.
-- **Apache Arrow Flight** protocol for efficient data transfer between processes.
+- [Apache Arrow Flight Protocol](https://arrow.apache.org/blog/2019/10/13/introducing-arrow-flight/) for efficient data transfer between processes.
-- **Google Protocol Buffers** for serializing query plans.
+- [Google Protocol Buffers](https://developers.google.com/protocol-buffers) for serializing query plans.
-- **Docker** for packaging up executors along with user-defined code.
+- [Docker](https://www.docker.com/) for packaging up executors along with user-defined code.

+Ballista can be deployed in [Kubernetes](https://kubernetes.io/), or as a standalone cluster using [etcd](https://etcd.io/) for discovery.

 ![Ballista Architecture Diagram](docs/ballista-architecture.png)